uilian/Seinfeld_Videos/README.md

-# Seinfeld_Videos
+# Seinfeld Videos
-Scan and downloads videos posted on www.jerryseinfeld.com
+Find and downloads videos posted on www.jerryseinfeld.com.

 # Important:
-## the site changed, and now it doesn't has any videos for download.
+## The site changed in 2017, and now it doesn't has any videos for download.
+I'll keep the script here as a reference for web-scraping using just a shell script :)